 "Self-talk is like putting a spoke into the wheel of a moving bike," she explains.
 "Telling yourself things like ‘I'm not a fortune teller,' ‘I don't know the future,' ‘I can't control the future,' can stop the freight train of anxiety in its tracks."
 Instead, she says, focus on what you can do right now, things you can control instead of things you can't.

 The Mayo Clinic reminds us that exercise releases endorphins (those are the feel-good brain chemicals) that can help ease anxiety and depression.
 This can mean hitting the gym, playing a game of tennis or basketball, or something as simple as walking the dog.
 Anything that gets you off the couch counts as endorphin-releasing exercise.
 Exercise has the added benefit of helping you get fitter and trimmer, boosting your self-confidence into a new happy place.
 For me, exercise is just spending 30 minutes outside playing with my kids.
 And that brings me to my next technique.

-Oliker also encourages her clients to do things that are good for themselves.
-“If you find things that make you feel better, like cooking, reading, exercising, or even watching a movie, doing those things once a day or once a week will help keep your anxiety at bay and keep your fears from taking over and becoming larger than life.”
+"If you find things that make you feel better, like cooking, reading, exercising, or even watching a movie, doing those things once a day or once a week will help keep your anxiety at bay and keep your fears from taking over and becoming larger than life," she says.

-If these tactics aren't enough for you, or you feel like the anxiety is just too much or is weighing you down, be sure to see your doctor or a therapist.
+If these tactics aren't enough for you, or you feel like the anxiety is just too much or is weighing you down, go see your doctor or a therapist.
 A therapist can help you parse where the anxiety is coming from.
-Other alternatives may help you, and no one should suffer unnecessarily.
+Other alternatives may help you, too, but the bottom line is that no one should suffer unnecessarily.